Culturekey413/culture-key-public/architecture/system_overview.md

 Culture Key is a human-first AI governance framework designed to help organizations structure, supervise, and scale AI systems responsibly.

+The framework focuses on **governance capacity before scale**, ensuring that decision authority, oversight, and recovery mechanisms exist before AI systems operate at large impact levels.

 This public repository contains the presentation layer only — not internal implementation.

 ---